-The first month of spring might have thrown all of our plans to the bin, but we can still be grateful for what we have: an internet connection and access to a Netflix account.
+The months of spring might have thrown all of our plans to the bin, but we can still be grateful for what we did have: a decent internet connection and access to a Netflix account.

-As we’re all secluded in our homes, the fifth season of Better Call Saul ready for us to binge on, it only makes sense for die-hard fans to want to revisit the iconic series that prompted the successful spin-off.
-So I don’t know about you, but watching Saul Goodman in action again has made me kind of nostalgic, so I recently rewatched all five seasons of Breaking Bad.
-Not much else to do when you’re stuck inside all day, am I right?
+With a fresh season of Better Call Saul ready for us to binge on, it only makes sense for die-hard fans to want to revisit the iconic series that prompted the successful spin-off.
+So I don’t know about you, but for me, watching Saul Goodman in action again has definitely made me kind of nostalgic, so I recently rewatched all five seasons of Breaking Bad.

-As it turns out, the home of the Whites in Breaking Bad is an actual home in Albuquerque, with real people living in it.
+As it turns out, the house of the Whites in Breaking Bad is an actual home in Albuquerque, with real people living in it.
 The production team managed to convince the homeowners to let them use the property to film the show — a decision they definitely regret now, as we’ll find out later.
 For now, let’s dive right in and check out the infamous White house.
 Walter White house, that is.

 ‘My name is Walter Hartwell White.
 I live at 308 Negra Arroyo Lane, Albuquerque, New Mexico.’